 FLOATING SOLAR IS NOWADAYS THE THIRD PILLAR OF THE GLOBAL SOLAR PV MARKET

-Large-scale conventional PV plants usually require huge areas of land to generate commercially viable green electricity and land acquisition.
-Site preparation issues associated with traditional solar installations are by-passed now.
-Besides, in most cases, floating solar allows power generation to be located much closer to the areas where the demand for electricity is higher.
+Floating solar systems are an alternative to conventional PV plants that require huge areas of land to generate commercially viable green electricity and cannot be as close to the areas where the demand for electricity is higher.

 How it works?

-The mounting system for floating solar is designed to keep the equipment stable due to the impact of weather conditions (such as wind and water flow).
-In addition, the system is used to connect PV module panels and other parts of the solar floating system.
+Designed to keep the equipment stable due to the impact of weather conditions.
+The system is used to connect PV module panels and other parts of the solar floating system.

-PV Generation equipment is used, mostly crystalline solar PV modules.
+PV Generation equipment is used, mostly crystalline solar photovoltaic modules.

-The mooring system is a permanent structure used to halt the movement of the floating solar installation in the water.
-This allows us to adjust the water level fluctuations while maintaining its position in a southward direction.
+A permanent structure used to halt the movement of the floating solar installation in the water.
+It adjusts the water level fluctuations while maintaining its position in a southward direction.